 Who Is Liable for Concert Venue Accidents?

 Illinois has some of the country’s most iconic music venues and festivals, including Lollapalooza in Chicago and Ravinia Festival in Highland Park.
-Unfortunately, these events also bring potential risks, especially when safety measures fall short.
+Unfortunately, these events also pose potential risks, especially when safety measures are not implemented effectively.

-However, determining liability in a concert venue accident can be complex.
+However, determining liability in a concert venue accident can be a complex process.
 Multiple parties may share responsibility, including:

 - Venue Owners: Responsible for maintaining safe conditions on the property, including floors, lighting, and overall infrastructure.